ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/config_yml_offering.md

 extra_exam_week: true
 ```

 For `start_week`, the usual value should be `1`.
 At UCSB, Fall quarter has an extra partial week sometimes called "week 0".
+To start t
-To start the calendar with week 0, enter `0` for `start_week`.
+the calendar with week 0, enter `0` for `start_week`.

+For `start_date`, enter the date for the *Sunday that starts the week in which classes start*.
+This is a limitation of the software; the `start_date` needs to be a Sunday for it to work properly.

 For `num_weeks`, enter the number of weeks in the term.
 This is typically `10` at UCSB, except for Fall, when it is `11` (when starting with week 0), and summer sessions A and B, which are `6`.